haszari/kytaime/README.md

 ### Quick Start
 1. Clone this repo.
 2. `npm install`
+3. Run:
-3. `npm run start-server` to start the server
+  - `npm run start-server` to start the server, browse to localhost:6041 (good for dev) OR
-4. `npm start` to start the electron app
+  - `npm start` to start the electron app

+### Building Packaged App

 ### How To Use
 ![screenshot](doc/kytaime-screenshot.png)